metheon/qmk_layout/readme.md

 ## Introduction

-I mainly use one type of keyboard, the Ferris Sweep!
-To me this is peak effeciency.
-It's form factor is simple, effective, intuitive.
-I use various Sweep-like keyboards and hence my keyboards layouts are created in the users folder and then shared among several other keyboards.
+My layout is based on having just 34 keys.
+I might use keyboards larger than this, but not smaller.
+It is a form factor which is simple, effective and intuitive.
+I use various keyboards and hence my keyboards layouts are created in the users folder and then shared among several other keyboards.

-For the actual keymap, I recommend reading through [`metheon.c`](users/metheon/metheon.c).
+For the actual keymap, I recommend reading through the keymap shown below.
 For how that keymap is then mapped to each keyboard I use, read through the config files of each keyboard listed below.
 Every config file contains a define which basically maps my layout to that particular keyboard.
 The `keymap.c` file itself is empty.
-This approach ensures that it is quite easy to add support for a new keyboard PCB as long as it fits the layout of a Sweep.
+This approach ensures that it is quite easy to add support for a new keyboard PCB as long as it fits the 34-key layout.
 All you have to do is write the *adapter configuration*.

 Right now I have support for the following keyboards, with the Sweep being the primary:

 * [*Ferris Sweep*](https://github.com/davidphilipbarr/Sweep) ([`config.h`](keyboards/ferris/keymaps/metheon/config.h)):
-  * `make ferris/sweep:metheon:dfu-split-left`
+  * `make ferris/sweep:metheon:flash` or `:dfu-split-left`
-  * `make ferris/sweep:metheon:dfu-split-right`
+  * `make ferris/sweep:metheon:flash` or `:dfu-split-right`
 * [*Kyria*](https://splitkb.com) ([`config.h`](keyboards/splitkb/kyria/keymaps/metheon/config.h)):
-  * `make splitkb/kyria:metheon`
+  * `make splitkb/kyria:metheon:flash`
 * [*Planck EZ*](https://ergodox-ez.com/pages/planck) ([`config.h`](keyboards/planck/keymaps/metheon/config.h)):
-  * `make planck/ez:metheon`
+  * `make planck/ez:metheon:flash`

 In the following sections I will dive into different aspects of my keymap.

 ### Special thanks

-A lot of inspiration is drawn from [*Drashna*](https://github.com/qmk/qmk_firmware/tree/master/users/drashna) and [*manna-harbour_miryoku*](https://github.com/qmk/qmk_firmware/tree/master/users/manna-harbour_miryoku).
-Also a big shoutout to the very active community on the splitkb discord, Colemak discord and QMK discord.
+Just a big shoutout to the communities on the following discords: SplitKB, Colemak, Hands Down, ZMK and QMK.

-My layout is [Hands Down Titanium (neu-rx) by Alan Reiser](https://sites.google.com/alanreiser.com/handsdown/home).
-A huge thanks to Alan who engineered the layout upon request when I wanted to move R to the thumb.
+## Layout

+I have mainly been a [Colemak](https://colemak.com/) user, but eventually decided to switch as does not work too well with Danish which is my native language.
+I tried out [Hands Down Gold](https://sites.google.com/alanreiser.com/handsdown/home) briefly, but did not like the `R` on pinky.
+Alan (creator of Hands Down) then made a new version called Titanium with `R` on thumb.
+After using that a bit I decided to make my own layout which took the best parts of Colemak and Hands Down Titanium.
+Thus my own layout was born called `methane`.
+The chemical formular for `methane` is `CH₄` which is homage to the one part Colemak and the four part Hands Down that served as inspiration for the layout.
+It has around `1%` SFBs against a mixed corpus of Danish and English.

 ## Leader